henrik/octopress/source/about/index.markdown

   </a>
 </div>

 I’m Henrik Nyh.
-I was born <span id="birthday">July 26, 1983</span> and live in Stockholm, Sweden with [Johanna](http://johannaost.com).
+I was born in 1983 and I live in Stockholm, Sweden with [Johanna](http://johannaost.com).

+You can reach me at [@henrik](http://twitter.com/henrik) or <henrik@nyh.se>.

+See my [gists](https://gist.github.com/henrik) and my [GitHub](http://github.com/henrik).

-I currently work as a developer (mostly Ruby on Rails) at [Barsoom](http://barsoom.se/).
+I work at [Barsoom](http://barsoom.se/), doing mostly full-stack Ruby on Rails.

 I have a master’s degree in computational linguistics, though I’ve found I enjoy computers and linguistics more when they’re separate.

-I [tweet](http://twitter.com/henrik), [gist](https://gist.github.com/henrik) or [GitHub](http://github.com/henrik) findings and experiences more often than I blog them.

-You can reach me at [@henrik](http://twitter.com/henrik) or <henrik@nyh.se>.

-I enjoy reading, running, the gym, travel, cooking, baking, photography and pugs, but web development is my main interest.
-I’m particularly into user interfaces, well-considered flows and delightful touches.
-I love solving small problems really well.
+I like reading, running, the gym, travel, cooking, baking, photography and pugs, but my main passion is web development.
+I'm particularly into flows, user interfaces and delightful touches.

 ## This blog